|Preparing Americans to Serve in the Military, Special Ops, Law Enforcement, & Fire Fighting|

 I recommend a protein shake right after workout like a myoplex just be sure the one you get is low in fat.
 If you don’t want to drink supplement drinks, have a can of tuna with little to no mayo, or a piece of chicken on top of a salad and a few wheat crackers and pickles mixed in.

 Dinner!
 Again you can have GOOD carbs here to give you energy back, but avoid fat since you are about to lay down and go to bed in the next few hours.
 The last thing you want is fat before you go to bed because then it is simply going to be stored.

 Try the Barilla Multigrain pasta.
-It is THE pasta to eat since it has 10 grams of protein in a serving and almost no fat.
+It is THE pasta to eat since it has 10 grams of protein in a serving.
 I would have this with turkey breast in it, or lean steak, fish, or chicken breast with a sauce of your choice, just avoid fat sauces.
 This way post workout you are getting good carbs and protein.
 Use wheat bread and just use garlic on it so you have healthy garlic bread.

 Do not forget to drink WATER!
 See The Importance of Water article for more details.
 Water is the key.
 Drink it before you eat - it fills you up.
 Remember it takes the human body about 15-20 minutes to realize it is full so give yourself time with small portions and you will be full.
 Know that you just will not feel that way right away.
 I always tell myself to eat when the clock says to eat not when my body says to eat.
 This way I am never full and I am never hungry.
 This is a rough idea of how I eat listed below are some other meals I would try:

 Salad-chicken- no fat dressing

 Multi-grain Pasta-turkey sausage-peppers (red yellow & orange) fat free Italian dressing (a cold dish)